HighPoint/aws-powershell-aerolite/README.md

 # Aerolite on AWS

 Call Microsoft Powershell commands on AWS Windows EC2 instances easily.
-This uses the

 # Requirements

 AWS System Manager uses port 443 to communicate with the Windows EC2 Instance.
 This port must be open.
-P

 # How to Use